TRIO Upward Bound provides supportive academic instruction and tutoring in literature, composition, mathematics and science on the PNW campus.

 High school graduates, who are planning to begin their post-secondary education at any of the Purdue campuses, have the opportunity to participate in an optional eight-week, summer bridge component.
 Students in this phase may take these courses in either the Hammond or the West Lafayette campus and may enroll in college level courses for up to seven (7) college credits.

-Technology Resources and Additional Forms
+Technological Resources and Additional Forms

 Excused Absence Form – If you will be absent from a Saturday Academic Academy class, please complete this form within 48 hours of your absence.